Rahul17299271/Glovedrive/README.md

     * **Bend anti-clockwise finger:** Turn Left
     * **Keep hand straight:** Stop

-[cite_start]A `delay(2000)` is present in the glove's code, so there is a 2-second interval between commands[cite: 21].
+A `delay(2000)` is present in the glove's code, so there is a 2-second interval between commands.
 You can adjust this value for more responsive control.